 The biggest advantage that a dust extractor has over other forms of dust management systems is its ability to suction up concentrated piles of debris.
 Any piece that’s suctioned through the hose gets trapped in a built-in filter before clean air is pushed out of the machine.

-Some models even serve as an extension cord.
-They come with outlets which let user plug their power tools directly into the machine.
+Some models even serve as extension cords.
+They come with outlets that let user plug their power tools directly into the machine.

 Shop vacs are arguably the most popular and most basic form of a dust management system for workshops.
 They are large units that are placed in the corner of a workshop with long pressure hoses that run along the wall of the shop.
 These hoses connect directly to power tools to pick up dust and debris right as they’re created.

 Most models feature a one-stage system that sorts the debris based on size.
 This helps in keeping the filter from accidental punctures and early clogging.
 However, their suction power is extremely dependent on the lengths of the hoses and how many are running simultaneously.

 The term “dust management” is extremely vague.
 The first thing you should know about dust management is that dust exists in many forms.
 They fall into three main categories: class L, class M, and class H.

 Class L dust is the simplest form that is commonly found inside households.
 It can be anything from dead skin cells to pieces of dirt.
 Class M dust includes sawdust, cement dust, tile residue, and pieces of dry paint.
 Class H is the most hazardous type which includes asbestos, mineral fibers, and glass wool.

 Dust Extractor Buying Guide

 In today’s article, we’re going to split the buying guide into three main parts – how to find the right model for woodworking, MDF, and general workshops.

 Dust Extractor for Woodworking Buying Guide